Working for the council

 A typical North East Lincolnshire Council position will require staff to work a full time week of 37 hours, but there are also part time jobs and job share opportunities available too.
 There is a great degree of flexibility in local government and many employees benefit from flexible working hours, term time working, compressed working week and career breaks.

-Annual leave in local government remains competitive and increases depending on the grade of the post and length of service, in addition there are eight statutory holidays and two extra statutory holidays.
+Annual leave in local government remains competitive and increases depending on the grade of the post and length of service, in addition there are eight statutory holidays.

 Balancing home life